 Yes, the ice café is open.
 Please note that any alcohol must be consumed seated.

 Yes.
 If you want to skate we are asking people to book online.
-We are not accepting payment on the door for public session or courses at this time.
+We are not accepting payment on the door for public session, courses or skate aids at this time.

 We do not have a cloakroom or lockers available.
 We request you come dressed ready to skate, which includes being able to keep any valuables on you as you skate.

 Yes, our East Court car park is open.
 It is free to use but we suggest a donation of £3 to help with the running costs.

 Yes!
 We have skate aids available for children under the age of 10 years old.
 All skate aids must be purchased online in addition to your skating ticket and are subject to availability.

 Children under the age of 8 must be accompanied by an adult when booked onto a public skating session.
 Beginners, infrequent skaters and children are advise to book a session with one of the coaching team prior to skating.

 Areas of the ice may be coned off for other use during public skating sessions.